 Are you concentrating?
 (Then we’ll begin).
 By Howard Aiken

-I occasionally have to remind my students that while rowing is not an intellectual sport, it 525528_10150745894279500_555109499_9114315_349868421_ndoes make quite extraordinary demands on their powers of concentration.
+I occasionally have to remind my students that while rowing is not an intellectual sport, it does make quite extraordinary demands on their powers of concentration.
 Very few beginners are in the habit (before they learn to row) of concentrating single-mindedly on how they are moving for an hour or more at a time.
 The level of concentration required is probably the second-biggest challenge that novice rowers face when stepping up from beginner status to rowing in competitive boats – the first challenge of course, being the required level of fitness.

 The special requirement for concentration derives from rowing’s status as the ultimate team sport.
 In this respect it has similarities with, for example, a corps de ballet – where the movements of each member of the corps have to reflect the movements of the leader.
 In rowing, of course the range of movements required is much more limited, but on the other hand unlike a corps de ballet, a crew have to deal with the rapidly changing requirements of wind, water and potentially a race, rather than the fixed choreography of a staged performance.